Deformed $G_2$-instantons on $\mathbb{R}^4 \times S^3$: Deformed -instantons on the BGGG manifold

 Writing $B=f(r)\eta_{1}^+$, the general solution is given by

 This is of course equivalent to (\ref{solution}).
 Using the trigonometric sum identities we can express the above as

-From our previous results we know that $\epsilon f(r) \to 0$ as $c \to \pi/2$, and hence we have that $\sin(\epsilon f/3) \approx \epsilon f/3$ and $\cos(\epsilon f/3) \approx 1$, thus the above becomes
+From our previous results we know that $\epsilon f(r) \to 0$ as $c \to \pi/2$, and hence we have that $\sin(\epsilon f/3) \approx \epsilon f/3$ and $\cos(\epsilon f/3) \approx 1$.
+Thus, the above becomes

 Setting $c=\tan^{-1}(\epsilon^{-1})$ and taking $\epsilon\to 0$ then gives the solution (\ref{g2instanton}).
-This concludes the proof. \end{proof} Since deformed $G_2$-instantons are expected to be mirrors to coassociative submanifolds, it seems natural to ask if the above convergent sequence has an analogue interpretation in terms of convergence of coassociatives.
+This concludes the proof. \end{proof} Since deformed $G_2$-instantons are expected to be mirrors to associative cycles, it seems natural to ask if the above convergent sequence has an analogue interpretation in terms of convergence of associatives in the mirror.